How to get certified as a Women-Owned Small Business

 If you are already a certified WOSB or EDWOSB, you may need to get recertified through the new SBA certification process.
 In this case, you will need to create an account in the system and upload all of your information and documentation in order to maintain your WOSB or EDWOSB certification.

-If you’re already in a contract, your certification will be good through the life of the contract in most cases, but check out these guidelines for further information.
+If you’re already in a contract, your certification will be good through the life of the contract in most cases, you can check the Knowledge Base for further information.

 Related: Hiscox customer supporting maritime women featured on ABC